-Particular attention was paid to serving passengers with reduced mobility (PRM) by placing emphasis on training employees involved in serving such passengers, improving access to facilities, while at the same time several checks and improvement actions were implemented for services provided by contractors to reduce to a minimum possible extent any complaints or non-compliances with the desirable level of service.
-At the same time, the HCAA carried out an inspection of the facilities and of the service provided to persons with reduced mobility at the airport of Chania.
+A new tender has been completed for the subcontracting of services provided to passengers with reduced mobility.
+The procedure was completed with two contractors (Goldair Handling & Skyserv) undertaking the provision of such services.
+The terms of the contracts were reinforced with additional requirements in order to optimise the level of service.
+Accessibility improvements were made to the facilities as well as multiple checks and improvements in the delivery of services by subcontractors to minimise any complaints or incidents of non-compliance with the desired level (of service).
+At the same time, the HCAA carried out an inspection of the facilities and of the service provided to persons with reduced mobility at the airport of Thessaloniki.
 The inspection showed full compliance with the relevant laws and regulations.